ryan-mcclue/ryan-mcclue/src/job.md

     + have personal interest in improving myself on a technical level put in reading blogs, videos to learn more
   6. Leadership
-What will it be like to work with you?
- - Someone who is colloborative, easy to work with What are your weaknesses?
-- talk about your techical challenges, projects your working on, your background etc.
-Why do you want to work here?
-What projects have you done?
-What is your visa status?
-Why did you leave your last job?
-What are you looking for?
-Do you want full-time or part-time?
-What type of role do you want?
-Why did you leave the navy?
- - looking for new challenges and want to grow
-Pick 1-2 projects that you'll be able to explain strongly.
-The more current, the better.
-If they ask "So how are you, what have you been up to?
-Tell me where you're at now..."
-Prepare an answer for this.
-communication-aspect: project stories: what you did, how you did it, result Talk about languages, apis, protocols, how I got things to communicate, used in your projects Show you have fundamentals to grow into a leader in company 1-2 technically interesting problems worked on in projects, with STAR So, tell me about yourself.
-What brings you here?
- - friendly self-introduction that piques curiosity (mention projects) 2-3 technical projects you can talk about concisely.
-Identify key points you've done (not what your team did).
-Start thinking about some interesting stories you can talk about that show technical challenge.
-Be prepared to talk about the top 2-3 points on your resume.
-Re-arrange your resume a bit if you need to, or add projects to them so you can point to them.
-Show what is impressive about you with projects (perhaps even draw a diagram, how things communicated, api headers etc.)
-From projects, say you are passionate and ethusiastic about learning new things Willing to improve skills, hope job can better myself as a software engineer why do you want to work here? what do you hope to accomplish?

 As embedded a lot of 'roll-your-own',
 I know it's important to be able to dig into a datasheet